Primula malacoides

 Primula malacoides, called the fairy primrose or baby primrose, is a perennial species of Primula native to the Himalayas, Assam in India, Myanmar, and south-central and south east China.
 It has gained the Royal Horticultural Society's Award of Garden Merit.

 Description

 This plant usually has purple flowers, although some may have red, white or bright-pink flowers.

-Their hairy leaves measure at 4-8cm and are a pale-green colour.
-They usually grow to 30cm across and 20-40cm tall.
+Their hairy leaves measure at 4–8cm and are a pale-green colour.
+They usually grow to 30cm across and 20–40cm tall.

 History

 This species was considered a weed as it would grow on the rice fields of Chinese farmers.
 This plant was cultivated from a seed by George Forrest in 1908.
-This species started gain popularity among commercial growers in England.
+This species started to gain popularity among commercial growers in England.
 Within a decade, a new strain which was colourful and fragrant was sold commercially in greenhouses in the USA and throughout Europe.

 Cultivation

 This plant can be propagated by seed or by division in late summer.

 This species is a popular ornamental place and can be used as a houseplant or as a greenhouse plant.

 It should be grown in fertile, well-drained soil with regular waterings.